Practical review

 Calculation Errors

-Missing overtime, bonuses, or indexation increases from the calculation.
-Many workers are underpaid by $50–$200 every single week.
+A PIAWE or indexation calculation can omit an earnings component or apply the wrong period or factor.
+Compare the decision with payroll records and the statutory calculation.
 Use the PIAWE indexation guide to check whether your insurer has applied annual increases correctly.

 PIAWE is set too low at the start

-A bad starting rate can underpay you for months before anyone notices.
-Overtime, shift penalties, allowances, and second-job income are often missed.
-Start with the PIAWE calculation guide and, if needed, use the recalculation request guide before the underpayment snowballs.
+An incorrect starting rate can affect later payments.
+Check overtime, shift loadings, allowances, commissions, qualifying non-monetary benefits and concurrent employment against the earning period used.
+Start with the PIAWE calculation guide and, if needed, use the recalculation request guide to identify the disputed input.

 Documents and evidence to gather before you dispute weekly payments